 While the Propel card is a top-notch, no annual fee travel card, it is not the only good option out there.
 Depending on your spend patterns and what you are looking for in a sign-up bonus, several other no-fee travel cards have competitive offers.

 Capital One VentureOne card

-Bank of America Travel Reward card
+Bank of America Travel Rewards card

-While we estimate the Propel’s average rewards rate at around 1.78 points per dollar, the Bank of America Travel Rewards Visa credit card only earns 1.5 miles per dollar on all purchases.
-However, Bank of America customers with a significant balance in a checking or savings account (or a qualifying Merrill Edge or Merrill Lynch account) can boost their earning with the Preferred Rewards program.
+While we estimate the Propel’s average rewards rate at around 1.78 points per dollar, the Bank of America Travel Rewards credit card only earns 1.5 miles per dollar on all purchases.
+However, Bank of America customers with a significant balance in a checking or savings account (or a qualifying Merrill account) can boost their earning with the Preferred Rewards program.
 Depending on your tier, you could earn up to 2.62 points per dollar – which is outstanding for a card with no annual fee.

 Preferred Rewards tiers

 |Gold ($20,000-$49,999)||25% (1.87 points per dollar)|